Antoine-Bergerault/OCRL-Project/README.md

 catkin build
 ```

-Once the package is built, can switch to ocrl conda environemnt.
+Once the package is built, can switch to ocrl conda environment.

 ### Test
 ```bash